PhotoToolsPhotoTools

 Start with the official checklist

-Use this checklist before you print or upload.
+Use this checklist before printing or uploading.
 Requirements can change, so always compare your final photo with the current U.S. Department of State guidance before submitting an application.

 • Recency: Use a photo taken within the last six months.

-• Face: Use a clear image of your face, directly facing the camera.
+• Face: A clear, sharp image of your face, directly facing the camera, neutral expression, both eyes open.

-• Background: Use a white or off-white background without shadows, texture, or lines.
+• Background: White or off-white background with no shadows, texture, or lines.

-• Glasses: Remove eyeglasses, sunglasses, and tinted glasses unless a rare medical exception applies.
+• Glasses: Remove eyeglasses, sunglasses, and tinted glasses unless a rare documented medical exception applies.

 Exact U.S. passport photo size

-For a printed U.S. passport photo, the required physical size is 2 x 2 inches, also written as 51 x 51 mm.
+For a printed U.S. passport photo, the required physical size is 2 x 2 inches (51 x 51 mm).
 The photo must be square, and the head must be positioned correctly inside that square.

-The head height should be between 1 inch and 1 3/8 inches from the bottom of the chin to the top of the head.
-In metric terms, that is about 25 to 35 mm.
+The head height should be between 1 inch and 1⅜ inches from the bottom of the chin to the top of the head — about 25 to 35 mm.
 This is where many DIY photos fail: the square may be correct, but the face is too large, too small, or too low in the frame.

 • Printed photo: 2 x 2 inches, on matte or glossy photo-quality paper.